MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/computed-entities-scenarios.md

 # Computed Entities Scenarios and Use-cases

-There is a great benefit in using the computed entity in the dataflow.
-This article explains uses cases and how it works behind the scene for the transformation.
+There are benefits to using computed entities in the dataflow.
+This article explains computed entity use cases and they work behind the scenes.

-## What is Computed Entity?
+## What is a computed entity?

-A computed entity is an entity that is already processed through Power Query in the dataflow, and the result of that stored in storage.
-In analytical dataflows, that mean the data stored in Azure Data Lake Storage Gen 2.
-In other words, Computed entities are intermediate entities to pass the data to other entities.
-And the data of that intermediate entity is stored in a storage too.
+An entity represents the data output of a query created in a dataflow, after the dataflow has been refreshed.
+It represents data from a source and, optionally, the transformations that were applied to it.
+Sometimes, you might want to create new entities that are a function of a previously ingested entity.

+While it's possible to repeat the queries that created an entity and applying new transformations to them, this approach has drawbacks.
+For example, data is ingested twice and the load on the data source is doubled.

+Computed entities solve both problems.
+Computed entities are similar to other entities in that they get data from a source and allow customer to apply further transformations to create them, but their data originates from the storage dataflows use and not the original data source. i.e. they were previosuly created by a dataflow and re-used.

+Computed entities can be created by referencing an entity in the same dataflow or, by referencing an entity created in a different dataflows.

 ![Computed Entity](https://docs.microsoft.com/en-us/power-bi/transform-model/media/service-dataflows-computed-entities-premium/computed-entities-premium_00.png)

 ## Why is it good to use Computed Entity?

-Doing all the transformation steps at one shot against the data source can be slow sometimes.
+Preforming all the transformation steps at one entity can be slow at times.
 There can be many reasons for that, the data source might be slow, and some of the transformations that we are doing might be needed to be replicated in two or more queries.
-Having part of the transformations done, and stored as computed entity helps in the performance of the dataflow.
+In addition, it might be advantegeous to first ingest the data from the source, and then re-use it in one or more entities.
+In such cases, choosing to create two entities, one that gets data from the data source, and another, a computed entity, that applies additional transformations to data already written into the data lake used by a dataflow can increase performance and re-usibility of data, saving time and resources.

 For example, if there are two entities which are even sharing part of their transformation logic, without a computed entity, they will be re-doing the transformations again;